Vyral/base-template/_posts/2018-07-02-the-most-important-auto-to-the-5th-power-rule-10-1-now.md

 screenshot: /uploads/10-1-ss.jpg
 video_file: /uploads/The_10-1_Now_Rule.mp4
 ---

 {% include post-video.html %}

 If you’ve been following my content, you’re probably already aware of what “Auto to the 5th Power” is.
 As a quick reminder, Auto to the 5th Power is a set of five automatic retirement planning tools.

-Today we’ll be discussing the third feature in this collection of fiduciary tools: 10-1 Now.
-T**his concept is actually the one I believe to be most important among all of features in Auto to the 5th.
+Today we’ll be discussing the third feature in this collection of fiduciary tools: 10-1 Now. **T****his concept is actually the one I believe to be most important among all of the features in Auto to the 5th.
 So what does 10-1 Now mean?**

 On average, most people would agree that you should save 10% of your annual income to build up adequate retirement savings.
 But when I stand in front of your employees, how many of them will realistically be willing and able to put away that amount?
 Probably not as many as you’d like.

 Yet a lot of people, your employees included, likely don’t realize that there’s more than one way to reach this 10% savings goal.
 To illustrate this, I’d like to share the examples of three hypothetical employees: Susan, George, and Morgan.

 In this scenario, Susan is able to begin saving 10% of her annual income right away.
 She continues to do this for each of the 35 years before her retirement.
-Based on some very reasonable projects of asset growth, **Susan is likely to end up with about $445,000 in retirement assets.**
+Based on some very reasonable projections of asset growth, **Susan is likely to end up with about $445,000 in retirement assets.**

 Susan’s friend George realizes he should be saving 10% each year as well, but just isn’t in the position to do so.
 So George decides to put aside 5% in the first year he begins his retirement savings, and then increase that amount by 1% each year for the next five years.
 This is the 10-1 Now method, and eventually this strategy will allow George to start saving 10% on an annual basis.
 And by 65, the same age at which Susan retired, he will have about $405,000.